thedivergentai/ByteFix-Website/README.md

 *   `TestimonialsSection.js`: The testimonials section of the landing page, showcasing customer testimonials in a carousel.
 *   `RepairRequestFormSection.js`: The repair request form section of the landing page, allowing users to submit a repair request.
 *   `FooterSection.js`: The footer section of the landing page, containing copyright information and links.
+*   `Layout.js`: The main container for the page structure, housing all sections and importing `global.css`.

 ## Setup Instructions